-Although, it’s technically still winter, I am getting ready for spring time already.
+Although it’s technically still winter, I am already getting ready for spring time.
 I finished spring cleaning around my house and in my wardrobe.
 I know, it’s way too early for that.
 But I’m done with you, winter!
-And my skin is done with you too.
+And my skin is done with you, too.

-I have been using Frank Body scrubs in Original and Peppermint for almost 4 weeks.
-You can only see the Peppermint one in the photos, because when I received the scrubs I got too excited, so I teared the Original scrub open right away and headed to the shower.
+I have been using Frank Body scrubs for almost four weeks.
+You can only see the Peppermint one in the photos because I’ve used up the other.
 I’m not usually this impatient, but I was beyond curious to find out what the fuss was all about.
-Frank Body has a huge online following on Facebook / Instagram and all the reviews I read were only raves so far!
+Frank Body has an enormous online following on Facebook and Instagram, and all the reviews I read were only raves so far!

-One thing I like a lot about Frank Body is their branding and customer approach.
-Not only their social media but also their product packaging shows how fun and lively the brand is.
-I love all notices on the packaging such as “watch out, babe” for patch testing or “only tested on babes” for showing they are serious about being a cruelty-free brand.
+One of many things that I like a lot about Frank Body is its branding and customer approach.
+Not only its social media but also the product packaging shows how fun and lively the brand is.
+I love all comments and notes on the packaging such as “Watch out, babe” for patch testing or “only tested on babes” for showing the brand is serious about being cruelty-free.
 Little things, but super fun!

 All Frank Body scrubs come in resealable bags.
-The outside of the bag is made of paper, and the inside is protected with foil type of material to avoid content leaking.
-However, the Peppermint scrub got soaked through the packaging a little, but no harm was done.
+The outside of the bag is made of paper, and the inside is protected with leak-proof foil material.
+However, the Peppermint scrub leaked through the packaging a little, but no harm was done.
 As expected, both of these coffee scrubs have an intense (and divine) scent of coffee.
-Additionally, the Original one has citrus in it, and the Peppermint scrub has peppermint oil.
+Additionally, the Original one has citrus in it, and the Peppermint Scrub contains peppermint oil.
 Before I’ve tried these goodies, I read so many reviews about how messy it can be to use this scrub.
 It’s dry and loose, so it gets everywhere.
-It can be less messy if you use it in a bath, but it can get pretty hectic in the shower.
+It can be less messy if you use it in a bathtub, but it can get pretty hectic in the shower.
 That’s why I decided to change tactics and not use it straight from the packaging.
-Instead I placed the needed amount in a bowl and, believe me, it was much easier to apply and created a lot less mess.
-I also recommend to wash the scrub off VERY carefully, otherwise, it will stain your towels.
+Instead, I placed the needed amount in a bowl and, believe me, it was much easier to apply and was less messy.
+I also recommend to wash the scrub off VERY carefully.
+Otherwise, it will stain your towels.

-If you have tried coffee + brown sugar scrubs, then you know how amazing your skin feels after using them.
-Add sweet almond oil and aloe vera juice, and you get a scrub with ultimate hydration powers.
-These scrubs are more gentle than the ones I like to DIY at home, I guess it depends on the type of coffee grounds they use or the technology.
-Would I purchase these scrubs for myself?
-Yes, since I’m mostly too lazy to make something myself.
-I also think these scrubs would make a lovely gift to a friend (especially, if she’s a babe!).
+If you have tried coffee + brown sugar scrubs, then you know how amazing the skin feels after.
+Add sweet almond oil and aloe vera juice, and you get a scrub with ultimate hydration power.
+These scrubs are more gentle than the ones I like to DIY at home, I guess it depends on the type of coffee grounds used or the technology, I don’t know.
+Would I repurchase these scrubs?
+Yes, absolutely.

-It’s a rich and deeply moisturizing balm, so I was so glad to have it at the end of winter when my skin is probably at its driest state.
-I recommend to apply this balm only if your hands and body are warm in order to make the process of application quicker and easier (i.e. straight after a bath or a shower).
-It takes a while for the balm to sink in, but it also makes the skin nourished and lovely, so I don’t mind the wait.
+It’s a rich and intensely moisturizing balm, so I am glad to have it at the end of winter when my skin is probably at its driest state.
+I recommend applying it only if your hands and body are warm to make the process of application quicker and easier (right after a bath or a shower works best).
+It takes a while for the balm to sink in, but it also makes the skin incredibly nourished, so I don’t mind the wait.

 Do you like coffee scrubs?
 Have you tried Frank Body?